Food from the Orkney Islands that you must try!

 Within restaurants you will find prime cuts of Orkney Meat and Islanders are also lucky to have local butchers supplying delicious fresh Orkney produce.

-These include, in Kirkwall; Craigie Butchers Ltd (available in The Brig Larder), Donaldsons of Orkney, and Williamsons.
-In the East Mainland you’ll find Orkney Buffalo at Deerness Stores, and in the West Mainland there are butcher shops in Dounby: The Dounby Butcher and in Stromness: E Flett Butcher.
+These include, in Kirkwall; Craigie Butchers Ltd and Orkney Buffalo (both available in The Brig Larder), Donaldsons of Orkney, and Williamsons.
+In the West Mainland there are butcher shops in Dounby: The Dounby Butcher and in Stromness: E Flett Butcher.

 Stockan’s Oatcakes which was formerly Stockan & Gardens has been baking in Orkney for over 100 years.
 Their factory is on the outskirts of Stromness and it provides employment for many local people.
 The award winning Orkney Beremeal Oatcakes is the latest addition to their recognisable triangle range and they ship thousands of boxes of oatcakes to customers all over the world each week.